Quotes on “Bitterness and Forgiveness”

 • The problem with thinking that someone has to repent and ask before they can be forgiven is that so often —especially in marriage —a spouse may never ask.
 While one reason may be stubbornness, the biggest seems to be that many people view offenses differently.
 For instance, suppose you thought your spouse snapped and was rude to you in front of a friend or relative.
 Later, you confront your spouse.

 In a perfect world your spouse would lovingly take you in his/her arms and say, “Honey, thank you for pointing that out to me.
 Will you forgive me?
 I promise I will work hard to always speak kind to you, especially in public.”
 However, in a not-so-perfect world you may hear something like this: “What are you talking about!
-I was not rude …you were!”
+I wasn’t rude …you were!”
 Now, what are you going to do?
 You could pretend to forgive the offense in an effort to keep the peace at all cost.
 Or, you could get into a heated argument until your spouse finally cries “uncle.”
 But apologizing just so an argument will end is pointless because it’s not real.

 Here are some choices when dealing with someone who is not repentant or has viewed an offense differently than you: — You could stay angry until the person sees things your way — You could harbor bitterness and try to get others to side with you, explaining that as long as the person refuses to repent, you do not have to forgive — Or, after speaking the truth (in love) you could choose to forgive the person and give the offense over to God.